Arc2D-Framework/Arc2D/src/domain/models/README.txt

-Developers user the Model without having to thinker with it's sub-process and/or sub-entities.
+Developers use the Model without having to thinker with it's sub-process and/or sub-entities.
 Models manage it all as 1 aggregrate root object.